Providing Reception Services

 Hispanic hand holding australian dollars banknotes

-This the easiest way for clients to pay because there is no verification necessary.
-It simply requires the client to give you the cash, then for you to count the cash, place it on top of the till and give the client any change that is required, print the invoice off and hand to the client, then place the cash into the till.
+This is the easiest way for clients to pay because there is no verification necessary.
+It simply requires the client to give you the cash, then for you to count the cash, place it on top of the till and give the client any change that is required, print the invoice off and hand it to the client, then place the cash into the till.

 Payment by Cheque